Experienced Forensic Engineers Florida for quick Inspections

-EMA Forensic Engineers Florida provide forensic and structural engineering services throughout Florida including Palm Beach, Fort Lauderdale, Tampa, Clearwater, Daytona Beach, Melbourne, Cocoa Beach, to provide the highest quality of engineering and expert witness services available.
-Our services include forensic damage inspections, structural damage assessments, roof damage inspections, fire damage inspections, building structural assessments, structural foundation collapse, and assessment.
+EMA Forensic Engineers Florida provide forensic and structural engineering services throughout Florida including Fort Myers, North Port, Winter Haven, Lakeland, Orlando, Poinciana, Daytona Beach, Ormond Beach, Palm Beach, Fort Lauderdale, Tampa, Clearwater, Daytona Beach, Melbourne, Cocoa Beach, to provide the highest quality of engineering and expert witness services available.
+Our services include forensic damage inspections, structural damage assessments, roof damage inspections, fire damage inspections, building structural assessments, structural foundation collapse, and assessment by EMA Structural Engineers.

 Our forensic engineers Florida provide cause and origin, buildings defects, construction defects, damage investigations, site investigation, testing, technical research, and analysis of the information to provide our clients with an independent opinion on the cause of failure.

 Our team of experienced professionals offers the following areas of expertise: